-Wearable action cameras will let you capture excitement-packed footage in a way that's simply impossible with a conventional standalone camera.
-Whether you're looking for incredible slow-mo shots or awe-inspiring time-lapse, a decent action cam makes it all easy.
+Wearable action cameras will let you capture excitement-packed footage in a way that's simply impossible with a conventional standalone cam.
+Whether you're looking for incredible slow-mo shots or an awe-inspiring time-lapse, a decent action cam makes it all easy.

 Action cameras tend to have very wide angle lenses to pack in as much activity and scenery as possible.
 When shooting at 1080p, the latest GoPro offers wide, medium or narrow fields of view - we reckon the narrow or medium options are best as the lens is so wide anyway, and the extra-wide setting tends to result in a 'barrel effect' with lots of distortion around the edges.

 You'll also need to think about the physical angle you want for your shot – POV (point of view) or anything that you wouldn't be able to see normally is best here.
 Speaking of which, check out the video above when country rocker Brad Paisley grabbed a GoPro from the crowd and played slide guitar with it.
 If you're setting up a shot where the camera will be static, use any natural light to your advantage, whether that's highlighting the object you're filming, or creating shadows and silhouettes.

 The good news about that wide angle lens is you can use it to get some really great fisheye still images.
 Even better news (perhaps) is that this is great for selfies as you can fit lots of background in behind your gurning visage.
 This is where a pole like the GoPole Grenade Grip comes in handy, letting you take a snap at arm's length.

 You don't want to get faces too close to the camera or you'll end up looking like a reflection on the back of a spoon.
 This rule does absolutely not apply to animals where the rule is, well, 'the closer, the better'.
 You simply can't lose with a close-up photo, or even a video, of a dog's inquisitive snout looming towards the camera.
 YouTube gold.